Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Bones can break (fracture) as a result of a fall, blow, or other trauma.
-Most fractures aren't life-threatening, but may be very painful and lead to serious problems if not treated properly.
+Most fractures aren't life-threatening.
+But they may be very painful and lead to serious problems if not treated correctly.
 Getting proper treatment is crucial for a healthy recovery.

 Any fracture to the leg or arm should be considered a medical emergency.
 The arm or leg should not be moved until help arrives.
-Don't attempt to straighten or adjust the bone.
+Don't try to straighten or adjust the bone.
 This can damage the bone and injure nearby blood vessels and nerves.
 If an open wound is present, cover it with a clean cloth to keep it from getting dirty and to help prevent infection.

 A healthcare provider will ask about your injury and examine you carefully.

 Any wounds you have will be cleaned.